HuyNguyen3003/ToroPlay/wp-content/plugins/fast-velocity-minify/readme.txt

 *	Purge all caches on the entire network (linux): `wp site list --field=url | xargs -n1 -I % wp --url=% fvm purge`

 = How to customize the cache path ? =
 You need a public directory to store and serve minified cache files.
-If you need to customize the path and url, you need to edit your `wp-config.php` and add both `define('FVM_DIR', '/path/to/example.com/your/public/directory');` and `define('FVM_URL', 'https://example.com/your/public/directory');` .
+If you need to customize the path and url, you need to edit your `wp-config.php` and add both `define('FVM_CACHE_DIR', '/absolute/path/to/example.com/your/public/directory');` and `define('FVM_CACHE_URL', 'https://example.com/your/public/directory');` .

 == Installation ==